 Law IT is as much about information as we are about technology and we know that many students prefer the tactile experience of reading on paper as opposed to screen or e-reader.
-In keeping with this, the Law School is equipped with a network of high-speed printers and students are provided with the highest page quota in the country.
+In keeping with this, the Law School is equipped with a network of high-speed printers and students are provided with the highest page quota in the country with 4000 pages per academic year for each student.